-- Kate Jackson then opens the show with a monolog about how she used to be the tour guide for NBC before becoming an Angel.
-Her monolog is then interrupted by a tour and she spends the rest of the intro answering tour related questions.
+Kate Jackson then opens the show with a monolog about how she used to be the tour guide for NBC before becoming an Angel.
+Her monolog is suddenly interrupted by a tour, and she spends the rest of the intro answering tour related questions.

-- Gilda's "special needs" character and family then visit a child psychiatrist then it's revealed it's a literal CHILD psychiatrist played by Larraine who does a great job at playing a kid.
-At first, this sketch was sort of boring because of than her age the Larraine is a very competent psychiatrist.
+Gilda's "special needs" character and family then visit a child psychiatrist later it's revealed it's a literal CHILD psychiatrist played by Larraine who does a great job at playing a kid.
+At first, this sketch was sort of boring because, other than her age, Larraine is a very competent psychiatrist.
 It wasn't until the end when she realizes that she has to pee and starts to squirm and rush through the rest of the appointment, that this sketch becomes rather funny.

-- Andy Kaufman returns to the show to do a bongo routine with a tough looking band of bongo players.
-Though the music has a traditional bongo sound to it Andy starts to do a yodel.
-He then goes on with his song and dance which is silly as usually but the funniest part is when the tough looking band join in as they sing backup and also start to yodel.
+Andy Kaufman returns to the show to do a bongo routine with a tough looking band of bongo players.
+Though the music has a traditional bongo sound to it, Andy starts to do a yodel.
+He then goes on with his song and dance which is silly as usual, but the funniest part is when the tough looking band join in as they sing backup and also start to yodel.

-- Bad Cabaret For Kinds is another in the "Bad" series we see exactly what the title promises only there is no extra title for the Cabaret act.
+Bad Cabaret For Kinds is another in the "Bad" series we see precisely what the title promises only there is no extra title for the Cabaret act.

 Though I found this episode to be slightly better than average, I feel the quality of this review is lacking, so I am just going to jump ship right here and share my favorite moments.
 First, I loved the Coneheads going to the movies because it reminded me of back in the days when I was a movie going degenerate.
 Next, I liked the child psychiatrist sketch especially toward the end when she started to legitimately act like a child.
 Finally, I was a fan of the moment where Andy Kaufman gets his rough looking bongo band to yodel.